A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: Motivation for structured equilibria

-The above two facts show that any reward profile that can be generated through policy profile of type $g$ can also be generated through policy profile of type $m$.
-It should be noted that the construction of $s^i$, as in (\ref{eq:defSi}), depends only on $g^i$, while the construction of $m^i$ depends on the whole policy profile $g$ and not just on $g^i$, since construction of $\theta^i$ depends on $\psi$ in (\ref{eq:defMi}).
+The above two lemmas show that any reward profile that can be generated through a policy profile of type $g$ can also be generated through a policy profile of type $m$.
+This is precisely the motivation for using SPBE which are equilibria based on policies of type $m$.
+It should be noted that the construction of $s^i$ depends only on $g^i$ (as shown in~\eqref{eq:defSi_main}), while the construction of $m^i$ depends on the whole policy profile $g$ and not just on $g^i$, since the construction of $\theta^i$ depends on $\psi$ in~\eqref{eq:defMi}.
 Thus any unilateral deviation of player $i$ in $g$ policy profile does not necessarily translate to unilateral deviation of player $i$ in the corresponding $m$ policy profile.
 Therefore $g$ being an equilibrium of the game (in some appropriate notion) does not necessitate the corresponding $m$ also being an equilibrium.
+Thus the set of equilibria of type $ g $ contains those of type $ m $ but not vice-versa (in general); characterizing the relationship between the two sets of equilibria is an interesting open problem.